forestgrape/coronavirus/diagnosis_and_viral_load.md

 ## Methods to Directly Detect Viruses

-### Detect Building Blocks of Viruses
+### Measure the Viral Load

 In tissues containing infected cells or in the lining fluids protecting/cleaning these tissues the viral load can be measured by detecting building blocks.

-#### Detect the Genome
+#### Genome Detection
 Test for specific sequences in the genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions (called [viral load](#viral-load)) - can be determined with high specificity and sensitivity.
 Examples are given in the section [Common Diagnosis Methods](#common-diagnosis-methods).

 > ###### PCR Test
 > A *PCR test* is a method to detect RNA or DNA of life forms.
+PCR doubles specific DNA/RNA strands in cycles called CT cycles.
+After some cycles the genomic material can be detected e.g. by optical fluorescence, this is the cycle number = CT value.

-A viral load higher than several thousand copies per milliliter can be  detected by PCR tests.
+A viral load higher than several thousand copies per milliliter can be  detected by PCR tests (about 40 cycles).
+Since the doubling each cycle, the log viral load decreases linearly with an increased CT value (an example formula is given by [Yilmaz et al](#summary-yilmaz)).

-#### Detect the Proteins
+#### Protein Detection
 Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
 * There are many different products of antigen tests which vary a lot in sensitivity and specificity.
 * The sensitivity and specificity of antigen tests tend to be lower than PCR based tests for most antigen test kits available as of December 2020.

 > ###### Antigen Test
-> Proteins can act as antigens and there are ways to produce antibodies which bind to them (either artificially or).
+> Proteins can act as antigens and there are ways to produce antibodies which bind to them.
+Often these tests give only binary results.

-### Detect Metabolism of Viruses
-Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms can be detected by [PCR-Tests](#pcr-test).
-This RNA is not packaged into virions and therefore decays quickly and therefore can be used to detect a running metabolism of coronaviruses.

 ### Detect Infectious Virions
 [in work: to be checked and incomplete]
 Samples possibly containing virions can be put on cell or organ cultures.
 These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the  samples.
-One reason this is useful is to detect whether and how long infected individuals shed infectious virions.
+Virus and especially coronavirus culturing is difficult, therefore for routine diagnosis virus culturing is not suitable.
+However virus culturing is very useful for research purposes: e.g. to detect whether and how long infected individuals shed infectious virions.
 ##### Cell Cultures
 ##### Organ Cultures
 ##### Plague Assays
 The samples can be diluted so much that virus colonies originating from single virions can be distinguished.
 In this  way the number of infectious virions can be determined (this method is called Plaque assay)

+### Detect Metabolism of Viruses
+Coronaviruses produce temporary RNA similar to mRNA of DNA based life forms can be detected by [PCR-Tests](#pcr-test).
+This RNA is not packaged into virions and therefore decays quickly and therefore can be used to detect a running metabolism of coronaviruses.

 ## Methods to Indirectly Detect Viruses

 ### Detect Tissue damage
-* chemical e.g. detecting cell damage through distinctive proteins.
-  (-) not specific
-* optical e.g. round glassy occupancies in the lung are characteristic for Covid-19 [in work and to check/specify and cite] (+) quite specific in the lung
-  (-) in the upper respiratory tract, tissue damage to low
+Detecting tissue damage is generally not very specific since other diseases e.g. other virus infections cause similar tissue damage.
+#### Biochemical
+E.g. detecting cell damage through cell decay products e.g. distinctive proteins.
+Often useful in combination with other methods: if there's an increased SARS-2 viral load at a location combined with increased cell decay products then SARS-2 likely replicates at this location.
+#### Optical
+E.g. CT (quite accurate but high radiation to sensible locations) or Xray (not very accurate some radiation): round glassy occupancies in the lung are characteristic for Covid-19.
+Other (viral) lung infections look similar so the specificity depends on the prevalence of SARS-CoV-2 compared other virus infections.

 ### Detect Immune Response
 #### Antibody Test
 [in work]